Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits: The analytical understanding in the presence of temporally uncorrelated quantum noises

 In the absence of projective measurements, the spin configuration of $S_{AB}$ of the steady state has been depicted in Fig. \ref{fig:productstate} (a), the domain wall has been divided into many smaller domain walls for which the starting and end points are determined by the positions of the quantum channels.
 Therefore, the effective length scale is given by the average distance between two adjacent quantum channels.
 Although these quantum channels may act at different discrete time steps, we assume they are in the same discrete time step for simplicity.
 After the average over the randomness of the quantum channels, the effective length scale is:

 where $l$ is the distance between two adjacent quantum channels.
 As discussed in the last section, the random projective measurements can be treated as Gaussian potential resulting in the fluctuation of the domain wall to cross more bonds with measurements to gain energy.
-The entanglement entropy of a subsystem in the absence of quantum noises has been studied before.
+The von Neumann entropy of a subsystem in the absence of quantum noises has been studied before.
 It can be understood by the KPZ field theory~\cite{PhysRevLett.56.889, PhysRevLett.55.2923, PhysRevLett.55.2924, PhysRevA.39.3053, PhysRevLett.129.080501,Gueudré_2012,barraquandHalfSpaceStationaryKardar2020} which gives:

 where $L_{\alpha}$ is the size of subsystem $\alpha$, i.e., the distance between the starting point and end point of the domain wall, and $s_{0}$, $s_{1}$ are positive constants.
-In the presence of the measurements and quantum noises, the entanglement entropy can also be understood by the KPZ field theory~\cite{PhysRevLett.56.889, PhysRevLett.55.2923, PhysRevLett.55.2924, PhysRevA.39.3053, PhysRevLett.129.080501} with an effective length scale $L_{\text{eff}} \sim q^{-1}$.
-The reason is: on the one hand, as discussed above, the effects of quantum noises living in the region $\mathbb{C}$ can be neglected; on the other hand, although there are quantum noises below the domain wall in the absence of projective measurements, these quantum noises can also be neglected because the height of the domain wall predicted by the KPZ field theory with effective length scale $L_{\text{eff}} \sim q^{-1}$ is $q^{-2/3}$ in the presence of measurements, which is smaller than the original height $q^{-1}$.
-Therefore, the effects of quantum noises can be attributed to inducing an effective length scale.
+For the case in the presence of temporally correlated quantum noises in the bulk as discussed below or boundary noises~\cite{PhysRevLett.129.080501}, we can also apply KPZ field theory~\cite{PhysRevLett.56.889, PhysRevLett.55.2923, PhysRevLett.55.2924, PhysRevA.39.3053, PhysRevLett.129.080501} straightforwardly to understand the von Neumann entropy with an effective length scale $L_{\text{eff}}$ because the quantum noises just act as emergent boundaries of the domain wall and no other noises encountered in the path of the domain wall.
+However, for the temporally uncorrelated noises, to understand the $q^{-1/3}$ scaling, we must address why quantum noises with randomly distributed space-time locations do not affect the fluctuation of the domain wall.
+The answer is provided in this work as discussed above: on the one hand, the effects of quantum noises living in the region $\mathbb{C}$ can be neglected; on the other hand, although there are quantum noises below the domain wall in the absence of projective measurements, these quantum noises can also be neglected because the height of the domain wall predicted by the KPZ field theory with effective length scale $L_{\text{eff}} \sim q^{-1}$ is $q^{-2/3}$ in the presence of measurements, which is smaller than the original height $q^{-1}$.
+Therefore, the effects of temporally uncorrelated quantum noises can be attributed to inducing an effective length scale.

-Now, we show how to get the analytical predictions of entanglement entropy and mutual information of the steady state.
-The probability of projective measurement is set to $p_{m} < p_{m}^{c}$. \begin{itemize} \item Entanglement entropy $S_{\alpha}$: Based on the KPZ field theory, the free energy density with length scale $l$ is
+Now, we show how to get the analytical predictions of von Neumann entropy and mutual information of the steady state.
+The probability of projective measurement is set to $p_{m} < p_{m}^{c}$. \begin{itemize} \item von Neumann entropy $S_{\alpha}$: Based on the KPZ field theory, the free energy density with length scale $l$ is

 Thus the free energy density averaged over the random quantum noises is: